Where beach days blend into unforgettable nights.

 Chair and Umbrella Rentals

-Most visitors rent rather than carry equipment.
+Most rent rather than carry equipment.
 Expect to pay about 10 to 15 BRL per chair and 15 to 30 BRL for an umbrella.
 In many cases, vendors keep a running tab, so you can settle the total at the end of the day.

 Facilities